 In California, non-profits must get a business license.
 Even if they don’t have to pay the tax, they still need to show proof of non-profit status.
 This can come from the California Secretary of State or the IRS.

 The cost to start is $30, but it might be more depending on your needs.
 Keeping up with fundraising regulations is key to staying compliant and protecting your non-profit status.
+Donors are especially important, as they often expect organizations to have official 501(c)(3) status and a determination letter from the IRS to ensure their contributions are tax-deductible and the organization is trustworthy.

 Documentation and Reporting Requirements

 For state tax exemption, you’ll need to file Form FTB 3500 or FTB 3500a.
 Regular reports are also needed to keep your good standing with the State of California and the IRS.
 These reports are important for documentation requirements and building trust.
+Churches are not required to file annual reports with the IRS, unlike other 501(c)(3) organizations.

 Church Compliance Laws